Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 the Grawemeyer Grant).
 Later, the 3 mvmts. were to form the central parts of a

-Concerto for Pianola and Orchestra planned for Rex Lawson, but were never realized). -
+Concerto for Pianola and Orchestra planned for Rex Lawson, but never realized. -

 3 parts: 49a, 49b, 49c